 Contents: To jump to the topic you would like, click on the links below

-Finding a job in these difficult times is not easy, this is even more difficult for many people with Physical Disabilities.
+Finding a job in these difficult times is not easy, this is even more difficult for many persons with Mobility Impairments.
 Stabilizing a job once you have one, is even harder.
 Finding a stable workforce poses many challenges.
 This is largely due to a factors such as:

 - production skills